 Bulk storage of materials will be staged at the Project marshalling yard per SDS specification and Environmental Health and Safety Standards, whichever is more restrictive.
+The bulk storage shall be located at least 100 feet from wetland, waterbodies, and environmentally sensitive resources.
 Contractor marshalling yards may be associated with other projects not covered under this SWPPP and General Permit.
 If the marshalling area is associated with this SWPPP, the yard shall be inspected by the Qualified Inspector until Project related activities have ceased.
+A Qualified

-A Qualified Inspector shall inspect the marshalling yard to assess for environmental impacts prior to and throughout its use.
+Inspector shall inspect the marshalling yard to assess for environmental impacts prior to and throughout its use.
 If additional marshalling yards are required, they must abide by this SWPPP and GP-0-20-001.
 Amendments shall be made to the SWPPP, as necessary, for the additional marshalling areas.